 Dr. John W. Ogle was a medical doctor that traveled to see most of his patients on horseback and that’s why he wanted to live near the geographic center of Sevier County.
 His wife, Blanche Ogle, was a devoted and faithful mother, partner, and friend.
 The couple raised four children in the farm house that still stands today across the Parkway from The Lodge at Five Oaks.
 The Ogles were a very active family.
 Many activities took place at Five Oaks from farming to raising livestock to fishing to entertaining guests at the family home.
 It was a home that never met a stranger.
 One of the family’s greatest affinities was breeding Tennessee Walking Horses.
 No matter the occasion, Five Oaks was a warm, welcoming environment for guests and friends of the family.

 Several generations later, the property remains with the Ogle family today.
 There is no longer any active farming or breeding of Tennessee Walking Horses taking place on the property; however, one underlying theme remains true to this day.
 Five Oaks remains a warm, welcoming place for friends and family to gather, stay, and create memories.
 It remains a place that will never meet a stranger.

 About The Lodge at Five Oaks

 The rustic nature of our furniture will take you back to the days of the greatest generation when rural living was a way of life in the south.
 We’ve taken a few liberties, mind you, for your comfort that are not consistent with the past.
-Our rooms feature things like large, flat screen televisions with countless channels for your relaxation, modern walk-in showers, free wireless internet throughout the hotel, and multiple places for you to “charge up” your devices for the next day!
+Our rooms feature things like large, flat screen televisions for your relaxation, modern walk-in showers, free wireless internet throughout the hotel, and multiple places for you to “charge up” your devices for the next day!

 Plus, our location right on the Parkway is within walking distance to some of the area’s best attractions, restaurants and shops.
 You can’t go wrong when you stay with us – the best amenities and the best location in the Smokies.